kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 ## Motivation

-As a part of [Kueue](https://github.com/kubernetes-sigs) (an effort done by Batch-WG, in cooperation with SIG-Autoscaling, SIG-Scheduling, SIG-Apps and SIG-Node) we are working on a multi-cluster job dispatcher project, called [MultiKueue](https://github.com/kubernetes-sigs/kueue/tree/main/keps/693-multikueue).
+As a part of [Kueue](https://github.com/kubernetes-sigs) (an effort done by WG Batch, in cooperation with SIG Autoscaling, SIG Scheduling, SIG Apps and SIG Node) we are working on a multi-cluster job dispatcher project, called [MultiKueue](https://github.com/kubernetes-sigs/kueue/tree/main/keps/693-multikueue).